 Is refinancing expensive?

-Refinancing a mortgage can be costly, however, these costs can be recouped over time if you’re refinancing to a loan with a lower interest rate.
-The discharge fee will generally cost between $100-$400, upfront fees around $250, and potential break costs from fixed mortgages can cost thousands.
+Refinancing a mortgage can be costly, but these costs can be recouped over time if you’re refinancing to a loan with a lower interest rate.
+Don’t forget the other fees you’ll likely be hit with, including mortgage discharge fees, upfront fees, and potential break costs if you’re on a fixed mortgage.
+These can run into the thousands of dollars.

 Savings.com.au’s two cents

-Home equity can be one of the most powerful things at your disposal as a homeowner.
-Buying a second property using the equity in your existing home as a deposit, as opposed to saving up a cash deposit, has two major benefits:
+As a property owner, solid home equity can put you in a strong financial position and provide you with considerable borrowing power.
+Buying a second property using the equity in your home as a deposit, as opposed to saving up a cash deposit, has two major benefits:

-• You can buy that second property sooner: Saving up a cash deposit for another house can take several years, after which the value of the property you want to buy may have increased significantly.
-Buying that second property now using your home equity may help you get it at a lower price.
+You can buy a second property sooner: Saving up a cash deposit to purchase another property can take several years.
+During that time, property prices may increase significantly.
+Purchasing a second property using your home equity can help you buy it sooner and at a lower price if home values are rising.

-• You’re not dipping into your cash reserves: Having an emergency stash of cash is vitally important for every household.
-When you’re buying a second property, that cash safety net can become even more important.
+You’re not dipping into your cash reserves: Having an emergency stash of cash is important for every household.
+When you’re buying a second property, having a cash safety net can become even more important so it can be a good move to access your equity as an alternative source of funds.

 Image by Wiktor Karkocha via Unsplash